Celebrate National Moon Day with our space sampler of university missions, photo resources, moon rocks and movies

 Admit it.
 Movies are just cooler when you get to wear funny glasses to watch them.

-"The Moon Revealed" is a new 3-D show that looks at the moon from the perspective of history, missions and culture, including the latest research from ASU’s Lunar Reconnaissance Orbiter Camera, revealing secrets of our nearest celestial neighbor.
+"The Moon Revealed" is a 3D show that looks at the moon from the perspective of history, missions and culture, including the latest research from ASU’s Lunar Reconnaissance Orbiter Camera, revealing secrets of our nearest celestial neighbor.

-The Marston Theater of Exploration on the Tempe campus will be featuring “The Moon Revealed” on July 19, 22, 29 and Aug.
-5, 16, 19.
+It is among a handful of 3D astronomy-themed shows shown at the Marston Theater of Exploration on the Tempe campus.
 For more information and to purchase tickets, visit sese.asu.edu/public-engagement/3-d-astronomy.

 Maybe we'll book rooms with Air(&Space)bnb